 Annual Wage Reporting Definition

-Employers have to report employee wages and tax withholding information annually on Form W-2 to the Social Security Administration (SSA), as part of their annual wage reporting responsibilities.
+Employers must report employee wages and tax withholding information on Form W-2 to the Social Security Administration (SSA) as part of their annual wage reporting responsibilities.